Living in Hackney

 Hackney’s street scenes

 Hackney’s high streets are something of an attack on the senses, thanks to the colourful graffiti art, crooning buskers and street food aromas.
 And you can eat your way around the world in its restaurants.
 Cosy British pubs for Sunday roast with all the trimmings?
 Tick.
 Pocket-sized Italian pizzerias?
 Check.
 Lemongrass-scented Pan-Asian eateries?
 You betcha.
-And brunch is something of a religion in these parts, with countless cafés specialising in sourdough and avo and freshly squeezed juices.
+And brunch is something of a religion in these parts, with countless cafés specialising in sourdough and avo and organic juices.

 Hackney cafés and bars